AhanSengupta18/bmi-calculator/README.md

 ## My Tech Experience So Far
 * **Languages I know a bit of:** Python (Currently in Week 4 of CS50P), Java (Studied until Class 12).
 * **New tools I tried for this project:** HTML, JavaScript, and GitHub Pages hosting.
-* **My note on CSS:** I do not know how to write CSS styling from scratch yet!
-However, the code in my `style.css` file makes up 42.2% of this project because it is what automatically paints the background pitch black and makes the borders look sleek and neon green.
+* **My note on CSS:** I do not know how to write CSS styling from scratch yet.But however, the code in my `style.css` file makes up 42.2% of this project because it is what automatically paints the background pitch black and makes the borders look sleek and neon green.

 ---